Health Library Explorer

 • The mature eggs are retrieved from the ovaries.
 This is done by guiding a thin needle through the vagina.
 You will get medicine (sedation) so that you won't feel any pain.

 • Sperm are combined with the eggs in a lab.
-If there are problems with fertilization, 1 sperm can be injected directly into an egg.
+If there are problems with fertilization, one sperm can be injected directly into an egg.
 This process is called intracytoplasmic sperm injection (ICSI).

-• A few days after fertilization, 1 or more embryos are placed into the uterus.
-Using more than 1 embryo improves the odds that at least 1 will implant.
+• A few days after fertilization, one or more embryos are placed into the uterus.
+Using more than one embryo improves the odds that at least one will implant.
 But it also means there is a chance of a multiple pregnancy.

 Front view cross section of uterus showing catheter inserting embryos into uterus during in vitro fertilization.